Graceful shutdown and zero downtime deployments in Kubernetes

 However, there is a subtle but essential difference.

-When you terminate a Pod, removing the endpoint and the signal to the kubelet are issued at the same time.
+When you terminate a Pod, removing the endpoint and the signal to the kubelet are issued simultaneously.

 When you create a Pod for the first time, Kubernetes waits for the kubelet to report the IP address and then kicks off the endpoint propagation.